 - they participated in an international summer school, exchange, or similar programme at that university, and are continuing their studies

-- you’re either an EU or international student – possibly from a specific country or continent, and you pay overseas fees
+- you’re an international student – possibly from a specific country or continent, and you pay overseas fees

-- you live in an EU or international country – this may be a specific country
+- you live in an international country – this may be a specific country

 - you’re funding your studies yourself, as opposed to being sponsored by your government, your employer, etc.